Does car insurance cover rust repair?

 If you are negligent in the care of your car to the point that rust forms, insurance is not going to cover any kind of claim that you file.

-Many people are concerned about submitting claims to the insurance company because they are worried that their policy will go up.
+Many people are concerned about submitting claims to the insurance company because they are worried that their auto insurance policy will go up.
 However, if you were to file a claim when it isn’t covered, most insurance companies will simply let you know that such a thing isn’t covered.

 You can choose to repair rust damage yourself.
 The body shop you go to will update that you have had rust repair because all repairs are attached to your VIN.